-Cash in banks are insured by the Philippine Deposit Insurance Corporation (PDIC) up to a maximum coverage of \$\frac{P}{0.50}\$ million per depositor per banking institution, as provided for under Republic Act (RA) No. 9576, Amendment to Charter of PDIC.
+Cash in banks are insured by the Philippine Deposit Insurance Corporation (PDIC) up to a maximum coverage of \$\mathbb{P}0.50\$ million per depositor per banking institution, as provided for under Republic Act (RA) No. 9576, Amendment to Charter of PDIC.

-As of December 31, 2021 and 2020, impairment allowance on those financial assets is not material.
+As of December 31, 2022 and 2021, impairment allowance on those financial assets is not material.
 Hence, the Company did not provide an ECL on such foregoing balances.